eroubenoff/BICS_employment_replication_code/readme.md

 * `figs/`: Output directory for the figures used in the paper
 * `sims_data/`: Cached simulations

-We have deposited our data in the Harvard Dataverse (LINK).
+We have deposited our data in the [Harvard Dataverse](https://doi.org/10.7910/DVN/K8YPVZ).
 There are four files present in the repository:

 * `national_wave4.csv`: BICS wave 4 respondents (selected columns only)